jipgg/Dluau/README.md

 ### DLL loading
 I've made a basic cmake [stub library](https://github.com/jipgg/dluaulib-stub) of the dluaulib.dll and Luau + dluau API that you can add as a subdirectory to your CMakeLists.txt for creating your own DLLs without having to build the whole source.
+Or a [cmake project example](https://github.com/jipgg/dluau-dlmodule-example) to clone/use as reference that already links the stub library and gives you a base project to start with.
 **To link the stub library with cmake:**
 ```cmake
 add_subdirectory(path/to/dluaulib-stub)